Hess unhittable as Orioles beat Blue Jays | Globalnews.ca

 Just 10,460 fans took in the game at the Rogers Centre, the lowest attendance of the young season.
 Opening Day drew 45,048.

-After four strong starts, the Toronto pitching faltered and the Jays trailed 4-0 after the first and 5-0 after the second as Sean Reid-Foley (0-1) struggled on the mound.
+After four strong starts, the Toronto pitching faltered and the Jays trailed 4-0 after the first and 5-0 after the second as Reid-Foley (0-1) struggled.

 In contrast, Hess (1-0) retired 19 of 20 Jays in his 20th career start.
 He dispatched the first nine Jays he faced, a streak that ended with a Billy McKinney walk to open the fourth.
 It marked the fourth time in five games that Toronto failed to get a runner on base in the first three innings.